Got a video file that has been damaged?

-We could help you recover video and audio which gets corrupted.
+We can help you recover damaged and corrupted video and audio files online.

 There are two major kinds of broken video files.

-Files on a media are usually fragmented.
+Media files are usually fragmented.
 When one deletes a file, information about where different pieces of the file were placed gets lost.
-A common approach to restoration of deleted files is to scan for known file headers, or through the whole media ignoring the file system, considering that as a beginning of the file and assuming a consistent sequence of pieces till the end.
+A common approach to recover deleted files is to scan for known file headers, or through the whole media ignoring the file system, considering that as a beginning of the file and assuming a consistent sequence of pieces till the end.
 This would work relatively well only if there was no fragmentation.

 We cannot help with a file where video and audio data is missing.
+We cannot do a file recovery in such case.
 We have a way to recover valid part of such files and likely they would play back.
-However, the best result is possible only if the complete media binary image gets analyzed.
+However, the best data recovery result is possible only if the complete media binary image gets analyzed.
 If this is your case, you could make a media image, upload it to a cloud storage, for example Google Drive or Dropbox, and send us an e-mail for further instructions.

-If you are not satisfied with the results, you can either reprocess the recovery automatically with different settings, or ask for a manual recovery by one of our engineers.
-In this case somebody will be watching some of your video to find the root of the problem.
+If you are not satisfied with the results, you can either reprocess the file recovery automatically with different settings, or ask for a manual recovery by one of our engineers.
+In this case somebody will be watching some of your unplayable video to find the root of the problem and fix your corrupted file.
 Usually we can recover files in 99% cases, if there is something to recover, of course.
 There are cases when files copied from a broken media simply do not contain valid data.

 Please login if you have an account with us, or sign up for a free account.